manggo-cd/manggo-cd/README.md

 -->

 ## Hi, I'm Daniel! 👋
 I'm a CS + Masters of Management dual degree student @ [The University of British Columbia](https://www.ubc.ca/).
-I cary a passion and appreciation for many things in life, so much so that a non exhaustive list would actually be quite exhaustive.
+I carry a passion and appreciation for many things in life, so much so that a non exhaustive list would actually be quite exhaustive.
 Recently I've been learning more about trading-system design and low-latency architecture.
 Self proclaimed critical thinker with resilient problem solver mindset.

 I'm a big believer that things always work out in the end.
 "When life gives you lemons, squeeze the lemons in your eyes and ask for more lemons"